-- a) identifying and recording related parties and related party relationships; - b) identifying and recording related party transactions and their terms and conditions; - c) assessing materiality and or significance of these transactions; - d) identifying the circumstances in which disclosure of points a) and b) is required; - e) determining the disclosures to be made about points a) and b); and - f) disclosing relevant information in the Financial Statements.
+- a) identifying and recording related parties and related party relationships; relationships. - identifying and recording related party transactions and their terms and conditions; conditions. - c) assessing materiality and or significance of these transactions; transactions. - d) identifying the circumstances in which disclosure of points a) and b) is required; required. - e) determining the disclosures to be made about points a) and b); and - f) disclosing relevant information in the Financial Statements.

-From 1 July 2016, AASB Standard 124 - Related Party Disclosures will apply to Council.
-This will mean that Council will be required to disclose information about related parties and Council transactions with those related parties in the 2016-17 financial statements and onwards.
+From 1 July 2016, AASB Standard 124 - Related Party Disclosures will apply applies to Council.
+This will mean that requiring Council will be required to disclose information about related parties and Council transactions with those related parties in within the 2016-17 financial statements and onwards.
 In the context of transactions, this means cash and non-cash transactions.

-As the disclosures will form part of the financial statements, they will be subject to audit by the external auditors.
+As the disclosures will-form part of the financial statements, they will be are subject to audit by the external auditors.